RockyMarble/RomulanTankProject/readme.md

 ## Technologies
 * Tech 1 - version 1.0 (c++ as base language), ,github, sourcetree, godot.
 * Tech 2 - version 2.0 (no change to used technology)
-* Tech 3 - version 3.0
+* Tech 3 - version 3.0 (no change to used technology)

 ## Setup
-* Download executable for Mac or Windows [here](https://drive.google.com/drive/folders/1LyZBEC2Yr0cSZWqs52-E5R4sDup3EQeV?usp=sharing)
-* If on mac, open Zip file, then run the executable. *(If given an error that the game cannot be run, cancel the notification, then go to system preferences > Security and Privacy. you will be prompted with a statement that it cannot be run because it isnt from an identified devloper.
-Click Open Anyway), then enjoy!
-* If windows, double click the .exe file, then enjoy!

-## Code Examples
-More to come!
-Stay tuned!
+* click [here]() to play, or go to

 ## Features
 * Movement of tanks
-* Firing of multiple types of projetiles, Bullets, Bombs, and Sharks with frickin lasers!
+* Firing of multiple types of projetiles including, but not limited to, Bullets, Bombs, and Sharks with frickin lasers!
 (Minus the Sharks)
 * Local multiplayer capabilities
 * Ability to pause and exit
 * Fuel has been implemented!
 Make sure to carpool!

 More is on its way!
 Stay tuned!

-To-do list:
-*
-*
-*

 ## Status
 Project is: _in progress
 Sprint 1: Completed
 Sprint 2: Completed
-Sprint 3: TODO
+Sprint 3: Completed
+Post sprint 3: more on its way! stay tuned!

 ## Review

 ### Alexander Wilems
+Sprint 3

+* Accomplishment: Creation of animated health and fuel bars utilizing the same script template, allowing for reuse of code without copy, and giving the user a visual representation of what their health/fuel level is without trying to see a number that may be hard for those with accessability needs to read without extra support.
+Link to git repository [here]()

 sprint 2

 Creation of most animations, modifications of tanks to be symmetrical.
 Development of rudimentary points system, upscaling of map resolutions.